How Much Money Can You Make Staking Crypto?

 Number of Staking Participants

-The higher the number of staking participants, the lower the rewards distributed.
+The higher the number of stakeholder participants, the lower the rewards distributed.
 That is usually the case with those who delegate their coins to a blockchain validator.
 Think about it: A validator receives rewards directly from the blockchain and has to share them with all the delegators.
 Therefore, the fewer delegators there are, the more rewards each will get.

 Staking Weight